 First view of the Napangasale school.
 Pictured in the foreground is the girls’ dorm, which was badly damaged by Cyclone Pam.
 The dorm had been improved just recently by the New Zealand Rotary.
 Around the girls’ dorm, the trees were destroyed.
 The girls were especially sad to see the fruit trees go.
 They ate a lot of mango, mandarin, bananas and papaya.

 Peter Wilson arrives at the guest house at the Napangasale school.
 This guest house, and another one, used by the boys’ headmaster, were built by the Rotary Club.
+The interest in a guest house or a guest house shed these days is on the increase these days being so convenient for events like this.
 When guests aren’t at the school, the community around the school uses the building as a “nakamal” or community center for meetings.
 With him, Peter brought two drums of fuel for the school, bags of rice, bags of flour, bags of cement, oil for chainsaws, chainsaw teeth, hand saws, and a shipment of medicine for the local clinic.

 A student at the Napangasale school delivers one of the bags of flour that Peter brought to the school cook.
 The cook will use the flour to make the kids bread.
 Flour is not an item that will be distributed by big aid groups like the World Food Program.
 The Napangasale school is a secondary school that boards children from all over the Shepherd Islands chain, not just Tongoa.
 The children who attend must pay fees, but many do so on a sliding scale.